 Explore the architectural landmarks of Istanbul and a host of ancient archaeological sites on this new journey that includes a private before-hours visit to the Hagia Sophia and a private cruise on the Bosphorus.

 Marco Polo Invitational Journeys 2014

-Upon arrival you are met and whisked through VIP Immigration and Customs procedures with your Turkey visa, pre-acquired by A&K, and transferred to your hotel.
+Upon arrival you are met and whisked through VIP Immigration and Customs procedures and transferred to your hotel.
 This evening, meet your fellow guests and Tour Director over welcome cocktails.Four Seasons Hotel Istanbul at the Bosphorus

 Begin your journey with a private, before-hours opening of the timeless Hagia Sophia, an amazing example of Byzantine architecture and an inspiration to generations.
 Next, visit the sixth-century Basilica Cistern, an engineering marvel.
 Browse the leading collections of the Istanbul Archaeological Museum, and then drive out to the city walls, which successfully repelled Attila the Hun.
 Visit nearby Chora Church (now a museum), a rich repository of Byzantine interior wall decorations.
 Later, cross the Golden Horn to stroll the Pera District in the heart of Istanbul.
 This evening, enjoy a wonderful welcome dinner in the chic and fashionable Nisantasi district.Four Seasons Hotel Istanbul at the Bosphorus | Meals: B L D